sleep apnea relief canadaguide at mattress miracle brantford

 • Anti-snoring positions: Reduced soft tissue vibration

-A 2023 study published in the Journal of Clinical Sleep Medicine found that head elevation of 20-30 degrees reduced sleep apnea episodes by 31% in mild to moderate cases, with 68% of participants reporting improved sleep quality.
-For comprehensive medical benefits information, see our medical benefits guide.
+"From a research standpoint, the 2023 Journal of Clinical Sleep Medicine study showed that 20-30 degree head elevation reduced sleep apnea episodes by 31% in mild to moderate cases.
+What really impressed me was that 68% of participants reported better sleep quality.
+The science really backs up what we see with our customers."
+Want all the medical benefits details?
+Our medical benefits guide covers everything.

 Medical Research on Adjustable Beds and Sleep Apnea